Are Golf Courses Bad for the Environment?

 • Pollinator gardens: Designing specific areas with flowers and plants that attract pollinators can support the health and populations of essential insect species like bees and butterflies.

-See also Are Golf Carts Street Legal?
+See also Are Golf Players Athletes?

 By implementing these sustainable golf course design and management practices, golf courses can significantly mitigate their environmental impact.
 Through water conservation techniques, integrated pest management, and reforestation and native species promotion, golf courses can become more environmentally friendly while still providing enjoyable spaces for golfers and nature enthusiasts alike.